Vet approved

 Personalize Your Pet’s Vaccinations

-When tailoring a vaccination program for your individual animal — specifically as it concerns how often to boost the DHLPP vaccine — consider the following questions.
+When tailoring a vaccination program for your individual animal — specifically as it concerns how often to boost the DHLPP vaccine — consider the following questions:

-• Meet and play with other dogs?
+• Does your dog meet and play with other dogs?

-• Stay in a boarding kennel?
+• Does your dog stay in a boarding kennel?

-• Go to doggy daycare?
+• Does your dog go to doggy daycare?

-• Go to a grooming facility?
+• Does your dog go to a grooming facility?

-• Participate in dog shows or agility?
+• Does your dog participate in dog shows or agility?

-• Have exposure to a shelter environment?
+• Does your dog have exposure to a shelter environment?

-• Visit dog parks?
+• Does your dog visit dog parks?

-• Run free or hunt?
+• Does your dog run free or hunt?

-In addition to the above checklist, your vet will consider the age, health status, lifestyle and previous vaccine history of your dog.
+In addition to the above checklist, your vet will consider the age, health status, lifestyle, and previous vaccine history of your dog.

-Take, for example, Lady Gaga, a 10-year-old Toy Poodle living in a suburban neighborhood who is rarely off-leash.
+Lady Gaga: Take, for example, Lady Gaga, a 10-year-old Toy Poodle living in a suburban neighborhood who is rarely off-leash.
 Gaga has been given a DHPP vaccine every 3 years for the past 10 years.

-Does she still need a booster every 3 years until she’s 16?
+• Does she still need a booster every 3 years until she’s 16?
 Probably not.

-Now let’s walk down the road and find Homer, the 9-year-old coonhound.
+Homer: Now let’s walk down the road and find Homer, the 9-year-old coonhound.
 Whoops!
 We can’t find Homer because he broke through his fence again and will be gone for several hours, as he often does.
 When he comes home, his human will reward him by taking him to the dog park.

-Should Homer continue to get a 3-year DHPP booster?
+• Should Homer continue to get a 3-year DHPP booster?
 Yes, I think so.

 Final Thoughts on the DHPP or DHLPP Vaccine

-Vaccines protect pets’ lives.
-Modern veterinary medicine continues to improve vaccines and vaccine protocols.
+• Advancements: Modern veterinary medicine continues to improve vaccines and vaccine protocols.

 References